 ArenaCore supports definition of ‘standard configurations’ at the Riser, Bay, Chassis and Rack level.
 This enables definition for example of standard configured server products or even ‘blocks’ of a number of pre-structured systems across multiple rack units, and from there up to fully populated racks and multiple racks – all defined as a single product.

-As for all other areas of ICT & cloud management, management of Physical Resources is an ever-evolving domain.
-ArenaCore supports this evolution through structured inventory lifecycle management, enabling increasingly automated hardware management processes during the initial implementation, mid-life enhancement, fault resolution and decommissioning phases.
+As for all other areas of ICT & cloud management, management of Physical Resources is a domain that continues to evolve.
+ArenaCore supports this evolution through structured inventory lifecycle management across the initial implementation, mid-life enhancement, fault resolution and decommissioning phases.

-The Logical and Physical design screens shown above are relatively easy to use in terms of drag and drop type operations originating from pre-built Product Catalogs.
-For many designers and architects the ArenaCore page level design canvas is perhaps the only level of complexity that they will need or want to experience.
+The Logical and Physical design screens shown above are easy to use in terms of drag and drop type operations originating from pre-built Product Catalogs.

 For those who are involved in the product definition process, it is necessary to travel more deeply into the Product Specification and Product Catalog definition layers of ArenaCore.
 This is all covered in more depth across other documents located on this community site.